Creating and Launching Files in VS Code Terminal

 First we’ll review a few basic terminal commands.

-• mkdir mydirectory will create a folder named mydirectory.
+will create a folder namedmydirectory

-• Pressing the up arrow key will bring up your last command in the terminal.
+folder and then immediately list all files in that directory. - Pressing the up arrow key will bring up your last command in the terminal.
 Keep pressing up or down to go through your recent commands.

 Setup New Terminal command